Alfred Hitchcock Presents: The Young One

 The triple-headed

-script is the accomplished, seasoned transformation promised by That Cold Day in the Park, and was
+script is the accomplished, seasoned transformation promised by That Cold Day in the Park and reportedly balked by the

-inexplicably mistaken for an antiwar protest in some quarters.
-Welles is the
+it was mistaken for an “antiwar” protest in some quarters.
+Welles

 An early tracking